Alexander Mediation Group hosts a solution-focused divorce support group in NJ on the first Monday of every month (see the address below).

 A Divorce Support Group In NJ Facilitated By Professionals

-Facilitated by Rachel Alexander, Esq., and Sharon Buck, LCSW, this peer support group is a confidential place to openly discuss divorce-related problems and receive feedback from others who have dealt with similar situations.
+Facilitated by Rachel Alexander, Esq., FOB, CFT, this peer support group is a confidential place to openly discuss divorce-related problems and receive feedback from others who have dealt with similar situations.

 Although divorce is not uncommon, it can still be an alienating and isolating experience.
 Antidotal to a sense of aloneness is coming together in a group; that’s one of the reasons we believed a divorce support group in NJ was necessary.
 Marriage is still associated with social structure and status, financial benefit, and belonging.
 Even when a marriage is ending for good reason, divorce is often disconcerting and disorienting.
 The loss of not only the marital relationship, but all that surrounds and is identified with it, can profoundly affect divorcing individuals.